 Orders for Life-Sustaining Treatment

-Most states now have initiatives to improve end-of-life care by using forms that put a person’s goals and preferences into medical orders that a healthcare provider must follow.
+Most states now have initiatives to improve end-of-life care by using forms that put a person’s goals and preferences into medical orders that a clinician must follow.
 These forms are different from advance directives and are most appropriate for individuals who are seriously ill.
 These forms have various names including:

 - Physician Orders for Life-Sustaining Treatment (POLST)